When coming in for labour, enter the hospital through the emergency department.

-Clothes, blankets and diapers for the baby are guaranteed during the stay at the Women’s Clinic, but if you wish, you can use your own.
+Clothes, blankets and diapers for the baby are provided during the stay at the Women’s Clinic, but if you wish, you can use your own.
 Please note, that there is no laundry service for the clothing you brought.
 You should bring baby’s clothing only for leaving the hospital.
 You will also need a car seat for the newborn.

 Scissors for cutting baby’s nails might come handy.
 Pacifiers and baby bottles are not necessary.

 Women usually prefer not to eat during active labour but if you are still at the beginning of the process you can eat something light, for example a yoghurt, some fruits (fresh or dried), energybars, chocolate for fast energy etc. The best drink is always still water.
 You should consider that your support person also needs something to eat and drink.
-There are some vending machines at the hospital and a cafeteria (located quite far from the delivery department).
+There are some vending machines at the hospital and a cafeteria (located quite far from the delivery unit).

 It is best to you organize the bag with necessary things some weeks before you are due, so you don’t need to worry about the packing or anything left behind, when you hurry to the Women’s Clinic in labour.

 There are 13 private family rooms and 9 regular rooms for two postpartum women and their newborns.

 The regular room is free of charge and has two beds with separating curtain, cribs for newborns, infant changing table and toilet/shower.

 The chargeable family room costs 50 EUR per day and it has one big family bed, a table with chairs, a crib for newborn, infant changing table, toilet/shower, TV/internet and 3 meals are served for two persons per day.
 If you want to use the private family room service, it is necessary to inform the midwife on arrival.
 Booking beforehand is not possible.
 Moving from regular room to private room is not possible.

 The approximate stay at the hospital after delivery is 3 days.